MorbidDevil/PowerToys-Run-ImdbSearch/README.md

 # Plugin for PowerToys Run

-This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows you to search for movies and actors from the [Imdb](https://imdb.com/) website.
+This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows you to search for movies, series and actors from the [Imdb](https://imdb.com/) website.

 <p align="center">
     <img src="./assets/screenshot.png" width="500"/>